TRT Global - Latin America's show of support for Palestine's Gaza amid Israel's offensive

 Latin America's show of support for Palestine's Gaza amid Israel's offensive

 A common colonial history has bonded Latin America with Palestinians throughout history.
-Four states in the region have taken diplomatic steps against Israel since October 7, calling out its violations of international humanitarian laws amidst its bombardment and blockade of Palestine's Gaza. #gaza #latinamerica
+Four states in the region have taken diplomatic steps against Israel since October 7, calling out its violations of international humanitarian laws amidst its bombardment and blockade of Palestine's Gaza. #Gaza #Israel

 Latin America's show of support for Palestine's Gaza amid Israel's offensive / Others